 - 1 medium carrot, thinly sliced

-- 1 handful green beans, cut into 1 to 2 inch pieces
+- 1 handful green beans or asparagus, cut into 2 inch pieces

 - toasted sesame seeds